ijdoe/camsur-bmad/memory-bank/systemPatterns.md

 *   **`TextArea`**: A multi-line text input for adding notes.
 *   **`Badge`**: A generic component for displaying statuses and other labels.
 *   **`Dropdown`**: A dropdown component that was recently fixed to address a transparency issue.
 The fix involved applying a standard Tailwind CSS background color directly to the component to ensure it displays correctly in both light and dark modes.

+### 7.4.
+Authentication and Authorization

+The application uses a robust authentication and authorization system to protect sensitive data and ensure that users only have access to the features and information they are permitted to see.

+- **Authentication Flow:** The login process is handled by a dedicated `useAuth` hook that manages the user's authentication state.
+When a user successfully logs in, a JWT token is stored in the browser's local storage, and the user is redirected to the admin dashboard.
+- **Authorization:** The application uses a `RoleGuard` component to protect routes and components based on the user's role.
+This ensures that only authorized users can access sensitive areas of the application.
+- **Token Management:** The `useAuth` hook is responsible for managing the JWT token, including decoding it to get the user's information and removing it from local storage when the user logs out.